 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For Canada, comprehensive cover with snow sports inclusion may suit travellers planning winter activities.
+Basic plans cover essential medical and cancellation costs.
+Comprehensive policies add higher medical limits, rental vehicle excess, and broader cancellation terms.
+For Canada, comprehensive cover with high medical limits is worth comparing.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ